DavidGarfinkle/mais-202-coding-challenge/README.md

 ### Instructions

 (if pipenv not installed)
-pip install pipenv
+`pip install pipenv`

+Otherwise run
-pipenv run avg
+`pipenv run avg`

-will read data.csv and output the chart of means to output.csv and bargraph to output.png
+This will read data.csv and generates output.csv & output.png